Compiled and Indexed by Michael P. Garofalo

 If one practices it in the Empire, its Virtue will be universality.

-From the standpoint of one's own person one views other persons, from that of one's own family other families,
+From the standpoint of one's own person one views other persons, from

-from that of one's own village other villages, from that of one's own state other states,
+other villages, from that of one's own state other states,

-from that of the Empire the Empire.
+the Empire the Empire.

 How do I know that it is like this for the Empire?